adebuyss/kv_store/README.md

 $ curl -X GET http://127.0.0.1:8081/test_delete
 ```

 This will give you a basic status of the tests run.
-For a more better view of the api calls made, you can view container logs by running:
+For a better view of the api calls made, you can view container logs by running:

 ```
 $ make logs